AlexandruDodita/AzureVoxel/documentation_guide.md

 ### `res/textures/Spritesheet.PNG` in `res/textures/`
 This is the primary spritesheet image file intended for block textures.
 It is loaded by default in `Chunk::generateTerrain`.
 If this file is a texture atlas, all block faces will currently map the entire atlas.
 Specific sub-texture selection would require UV coordinate adjustments.
 If blocks appear white or untextured, ensure this file exists at `res/textures/Spritesheet.PNG` (accessible from the build directory as `build/res/textures/Spritesheet.PNG`), that it is a valid image file, and check the console output for any texture loading error messages.
 *(Note: This is an image file, content not displayed as text)*

+## Known Issues and Troubleshooting

+### OpenGL Context Issues

+The project is currently experiencing issues with OpenGL resource creation.
+Specifically:

+1. **Error creating Vertex Array Objects (VAOs)**:
+   - `CRITICAL ERROR: Failed to generate VAO.
+Error code: 0`
+   - This prevents chunk meshes from being created and rendered

+2. **Error creating textures**:
+   - `ERROR::TEXTURE::CREATION_FAILED: Failed to generate texture (error 0)`
+   - This prevents textures from being loaded and applied to blocks

+These errors indicate a fundamental problem with the OpenGL context or driver.
+Here are potential solutions:

+#### Potential Solutions:

+1. **Check OpenGL Driver Compatibility**:
+   - The code is written for OpenGL 3.3 Core Profile
+   - Run `glxinfo | grep "OpenGL version"` to check your system's OpenGL version
+   - Update your graphics drivers if needed

+2. **Use Software Rendering Mode**:
+   - Set environment variable: `LIBGL_ALWAYS_SOFTWARE=1 ./AzureVoxel`
+   - This forces OpenGL to use software rendering instead of hardware acceleration

+3. **Try Compatibility Profile**:
+   - The current code attempts to use compatibility profile mode
+   - You might need to modify graphics settings on your system

+4. **Simplify Rendering Code**:
+   - Use simpler rendering techniques (immediate mode instead of VAOs)
+   - Reduce the number of concurrent OpenGL operations

+5. **Check for Resource Leaks**:
+   - Ensure all OpenGL resources are properly cleaned up
+   - Check for memory leaks or resource exhaustion

+#### Emergency Fallback:

+If you need to quickly see blocks rendered despite the OpenGL issues:

+1. Modify `Chunk::renderSurface()` to use immediate mode rendering (glBegin/glEnd)
+2. Disable texture loading and use solid colors for blocks
+3. Reduce render distance to minimize resource usage

+## Recent Updates and Optimizations

+### Shader System Improvements
+- Enhanced error handling in `Block::InitBlockShader()` with proper buffer initialization and comprehensive error checking
+- Added explicit OpenGL error state checking with `glGetError()` in shader compilation and initialization
+- Properly configured texture coordinate attributes (layout location = 1) in vertex shaders and attribute pointers

+### Chunk Rendering System Enhancements
+- Increased default render distance from 3 to 5 chunks for better visibility
+- Added parallel processing of up to 5 chunks at once in the worker thread system
+- Implemented detailed chunk loading progress indicators in the console output
+- Added comprehensive OpenGL error checking in the mesh building process
+- Optimized chunk initialization to prioritize loading from files over generation
+- Added performance logging for slow chunk operations to help identify bottlenecks
+- Fixed issues with texture loading in `Chunk::generateTerrain()` by properly declaring the `Block::loadTexture()` method that takes spritesheet parameters

+### General Optimizations
+- Reduced console output for common operations to improve performance
+- Prioritized chunks closest to the player for better visual experience
+- Improved error reporting for shader compilation and OpenGL operations
+- Enhanced mesh building with better error recovery and resource cleanup